 Remember that pre-registered cars are unwanted cars – if there was enough demand for them in the first place, the car company wouldn’t need to be registering thousands of unsold cars…

-This article was originally written in May 2015 and updated with new information in February 2017.
+This article was originally published in May 2015 and most recently updated in September 2019.

 For the best independent and impartial car buying advice on the internet, always check with The Car Expert: